 - Our understanding of Harmful Sexual Behaviour and the risks and needs of children who present with Harmful Sexual Behaviour - What is OK/not OK sexual behaviour - The underlying reasons why a child might present with this behaviour and the impact on the family - How to respond to Harmful Sexual Behaviour including safety planning

-15.2 Initially the Brook 'Sexual Behaviours Traffic Light Tool' training will be rolled out through the Islands Safeguarding Children Partnership to identified agencies but will then be made available to all agencies.
+15.2 The Brook 'Sexual Behaviours Traffic Light Tool' training has been rolled out through the Islands Safeguarding Children Partnership to identified agencies.
+Agencies can request an awareness session for the Brook 'Sexual Behaviours Traffic Light Tool'.

 Education